codenamegary/ubuntu-dekstop-config/README.md

   * And another 100 to tell everyone how much better their solution is
   * 43 to flame the inconsistent syntax of the change_light command
   * 5 Rails developers to troll the OP with their change.light syntax
-  * 1 guy who manages to do the same job in a single tweet using NodeJS
+  * 1 guy who manages to do the same job in a single tweet using Haskell